zchee/golang-wiki/Mobile.md

 ## Tools

+Note: You need to have [Go 1.5 or above](https://golang.org/dl/) to install mobile tools.

 Go Mobile introduces a new tool, [gomobile](https://golang.org/x/mobile/cmd/gomobile), to help you with the build and the binding process.
 Go get gomobile and initialize it to install the required toolchain.

 On Mac OSX, you will need to have